KDurimel/DNAlogy/README.md

 **Manually**

-Use the [packages.yml](https://github.com/KDurimel/DNAlogy/tree/master/FAST_GSEA/packages.yml) to retrieve all Python and R dependencies then install fastGSEA :
+Use the [packages.yml](https://github.com/KDurimel/DNAlogy/tree/master/FAST_GSEA/packages.yml) to retrieve all Python and R dependencies then install fastGSEA:

 ```bash
 # Go to fastGSEA directory